 Many of the challenges I’ve faced in my life, excluding those ordained by Yahuwah as trials, stemmed from a similar inverted process.
 Most of my troubles were consequences of initially having what seemed like a very good idea, implementing it immediately, and only turning to seek help from Yahuwah afterwards.
 It’s common for us to envision ourselves as devout believers, sufficiently pure and faithful to make immediate judgments and decisions based on our perceived wisdom.
 However, this often leads to problems.
 Fortunately, these problems serve as a loud wake-up call, helping us recognize our mistake and understand that Elohim is the only solution to all our troubles.

 After awakening the beast, Jacob elaborates another strategy.
 He wants to redeem himself literally with his brother.
-He tries to establish a long lasting peace by mutual agreement and win his sympathy for want of his love.
-He offers Esau a part of the wealth he has received from Yahuwah as a sign of his submission to the authority of his brother.
+He tries to establish a long lasting peace by mutual agreement and win his sympathy if not his love.
+As a gesture of submission to his brother’s authority, Jacob offers Esau a portion of the wealth he has received from Yahuwah.

 As we can read, for some unknown reason, Esau burst into tears at the sight of his brother and his family.
 It would seem that Yahuwah had accomplished in him what he had done in Laban in last week’s parashat when he ordered him not to harm Jacob, his servant.

 The adversary, however, doesn’t give up easily.
 Initially, he suggests to Jacob an alliance with all his possessions, which Jacob refuses.
 Esau then attempts to persuade Jacob to accept an escort of some of his men for the journey, but Jacob subtly declines that too.
 This illustrates how the enemy is unwilling to release his grip and strives to maintain some control or influence over the life of those who are walking on the path of Elohim.

 In the end, Esau acknowledges that he has received only the secondary blessing from his father.